Topeka Sam: Presidential pardon

 On December 23, 2020, President Donald Trump granted a full pardon to Sam, citing her efforts in criminal justice reform.
 This pardon was facilitated by businessman Daniel Loeb, who lobbied the White House on Sam's behalf.
 Loeb's involvement was due to a partnership between one of his companies and Sam's organization, Ladies of Hope Ministries.

 Recognition

-On May 5, 2022, Sam was honored with Google's inaugural Social Impact Award.
+On May 5, 2022, Sam received Google's inaugural Social Impact Award.
 The award was bestowed for her work to reduce rates of incarceration among women.
 The award included a $100,000 grant.
-She received a Honorary Doctorate in Divinity from New York Theological Seminary in May of the same year.
+She received an Honorary Doctorate in Divinity from New York Theological Seminary in May of the same year.

 She has been a fellow at Columbia University and the first previously incarcerated board member of the Marshall Project.
 Sam has also worked as a filmmaker for 44 Blue Productions.